tweenjs/tween.js/README.md

 ## Change log ##

+2011 09 30 - **r3**

+* Added new ``time`` parameter to TWEEN.update, in order to allow synchronizing the tweens to an external timeline (by lechecacharro).
+* Added example to demonstrate the new synchronizing feature.

 2011 06 18 - **r2**

 Added new utility methods getAll and removeAll for getting and removing all tweens (by Paul Lewis)